Check out our latest product, LLM Studio!

 Galileo Prompt makes it a breeze for the users to get these metrics as they are available out of the box.
 With the help of these metrics, you can easily run experiments to improve your prompts, models, and settings.
 This makes experimenting simple because you don't have to create these metrics from scratch.
 You also get a single page view of all the runs to find your best performing configuration.
 If you have a novel application, you can even create your own custom metrics for your specific needs.

-Working with Natural Language Processing or Computer Vision?
+Working with Natural Language Processing?

-Read about Galileo’s NLP Ops and CV Ops solutions
+Read about Galileo’s NLP Studio